klambycom/Skissa-och-gissa/docs/node/games.markdown

 ## isValidRoom(roomId)

 Check if room is found and valid.

-TODO Check if room is not full!
+And check if room is not full!

 ### Params: